 The growing number of job seekers from abroad will change the way Brazil relates to foreigners.
 Visitors from abroad are well liked in Brazil, because they are few, they are rich, and they usually do not stay for long.
-In the future, immigrants will be plenty, relatively poor, and intent on settling in Brazil.
-Both skilled and unskilled workers will seek to benefit from Brazil’s rise.
-Cleaning ladies in Brazil’s large cities will no longer hail from the country’s poor rural areas, but from Argentina, Paraguay, and possibly Portugal and Spain.
+In the future, immigrants will be plenty, relatively poor (as they are beginning their careers), and intent on settling in Brazil.
+Both skilled and unskilled workers will seek to benefit from Brazil's rise.
+Cleaning ladies in Brazil's large cities will no longer hail from the country's poor rural areas, but from Argentina, Paraguay, and possibly Portugal and Spain.
 While it may take decades until immigration to Brazil reaches proportions known in Europe, it remains to be seen how well Brazil can deal with a new wave of immigration and the challenges that come with it.
-Brazil’s public schools, for example, offer few extra courses to help non-Portuguese speaking students catch up.
+Brazil's public schools, for example, offer few extra courses to help non-Portuguese speaking students catch up.
 Illegal immigration in São Paulo is already a problem, but it is not yet part of the public debate.
-Yet, despite all the difficulties, Brazil’s past is likely to help it master the challenges immigration brings with it, and cherish its new role as the land of opportunity and destination of immigrants from all over the world.
+Yet, despite all the difficulties, Brazil's past is likely to help it master the challenges immigration brings with it, and cherish its new role as the land of opportunity and destination of immigrants from all over the world.

 Sign up here to receive the Postwesternworld newsletter